 - Easily extending testing from UI testing to API testing, which is configurable in context of the environment, as well as part of a CI/CD pipeline.

-- Increasing test coverage by creating scenarios that wouldn’t be able to be implemented from UI testing alone
+- Increasing test coverage by creating scenarios that wouldn’t be able to be implemented from UI testing alone.

-These benefits reduce the overall burden on testers to setup, run, and diagnose application tests while increasing test coverage and allowing testing to be done sooner, more comprehensively.
+These benefits reduce the overall burden on testers to set up, run, and diagnose application tests while increasing test coverage and allowing testing to be done sooner, more comprehensively.

-Environment-Based Testing in Action with Parasoft SOAtest
+Environment-Based Testing in Action With Parasoft SOAtest